 The squirrels tend to be rather friendly and may even eat out of your hand.
 Take some nuts with you, and if you’re lucky, you may experience hand-feeding a squirrel, which would make a very cute little memory to add to your list!

-- Why it’s awesome: The Huashan 1914 Creative Park is an incredibly quirky place that you absolutely have to see before leaving Taipei.
+- Why it’s awesome: The Huashan 1914 Creative Park is an incredibly quirky place that you absolutely have to see when visiting Taipei.

 - Cost: Free